Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 If you are going to be editing English text, such as this file, you

 >> Type M-x text-mode<Return>.

 Don't worry, none of the commands you have learned changes Emacs in

 any great way.
-But you can observe that apostrophes are now part of
+But you can observe that M-f and M-b now treat

-To get documentation on your current major mode, type C-h m.
+To view documentation on your current major mode, type C-h m.

 >> Use C-u C-v once or more to bring this line near the top of screen.